mjstraughan/CubingHistory/docs/Communities.md

+---
+sidebar_position: 9
+slug: /Communities.md
+description: An archive of Rubik's Cube online communities such as Yahoo!
+Groups and Cube Lovers.
+---

 # Communities

 Below are some of the online communities used for research.
 Click the headers to view the communities.
 Other communities and sub-communities exist on websites such as Facebook, Reddit, and Discord.